aceade/corpolc-inventory/README.md

 * It is *not* for production use!
     * There will be vulnerabilities, so I can teach myself how to scan for vulnerabilities.
-    * There will be jokes, references to various memes, and other nonsense.
+    * There may be jokes, references to various memes, and other nonsense.
     * This currently only supports a Postgresql database.
 I do not intend to support others in the foreseeable future.
+    * It runs on an embedded Tomcat server that is not set up for secure connections.

 ## Licence